hstern2/molmodel/README.md

-# geo
+# molmodel
+command-line programs for molecular modeling

-quick geometry calculations, with a command-line exec
+- geo: quick geometry calculations, with a command-line exec